This page is intended to be an interactive place.

 She had been his best friend, his soul mate.
 Now another had supplanted him.
 Carl awaited the judge to undo those vows made only sixteen years ago.
 The words, till death do us part, ran like a hamster wheel through his mind as the judge confirmed the break.

-Here are a couple for you to try:
+Here is a couple for you to try:

 The building was deserted